White House predicts Pelosi will yield on impeachment delay

 Tweets about this

-White House predicts Pelosi to `yield' on impeachment delay https://t.co/jOwhMD1gCi 4 minutes ago
+Mark Galaviz White House predicts Pelosi to `yield' on impeachment delay https://t.co/etu4vqAiPG

-The News Courier “She will yield.
-There’s no way she can hold this position,” said Marc Short, the chief of staff to Vice President… https://t.co/M1bwrGVgrp 7 minutes ago

-WTAJ News The White House argued Sunday that Speaker Nancy Pelosi has put herself in an untenable position by stalling House-… https://t.co/6vbSQBS3y9 7 minutes ago